hashicorp/design-system/website/docs/components/icon/partials/resources/resources.md

 ### HDS support

-If are unable to find a specific icon, or are noticing a problem with an existing one, reach out to HDS support
+If you are unable to find a specific icon, or notice a problem with an existing one, reach out to HDS support.

 [Request an icon or report an issue](https://go.hashi.co/hds-support)